gem-net/miniPTC-paper/README.md

 ## Navigation
 This GitHub repository contains following folders:

 * **hitrace**: MATLAB scripts used for analyzing SHAPE reactivities of WT mini-PTC, seven Eterna mini-PTC designs, WT mini-PTC with A- and P-site analogs, mini-PTC 1.1 with A- and P-site analogs.
-Raw capilarry electrophoresis data is uploaded as "ce_data.zip" in the supplementary data folder.
+Raw capillary electrophoresis data is uploaded as "ce_data.zip" in the supplementary data folder.

 * **ribopaint**: TIFF files and MATLAB scripts used to plot SHAPE reactivities on figures.